 Finish your tour with a drive through the only national park in Africa set within a major city.
 Here you will find Black Rhinos, Lion, Leopard, Cheetah, Giraffes, Zebras, Elands and the Wildebeest.
 The park is located 7km from Nairobi city centre.
 To the south are Kapiti Plains and Kitengela migration corridor.
 Man-made dams within the park have added more habitat, favourable to other bird species and aquatic animals.

-Day 5 – David Sheldrick Wildlife Trust, Giraffe Center and Nairobi Safari Walk
+Day 5 – David Sheldrick Wildlife Trust, Giraffe Center, Nairobi Safari Walk and Nairobi Animal Orphanage

 The Sheldrick Wildlife Trust is located in Nairobi Game Park and serves as an orphanage for baby elephants as well as some Rhinos.
 The trust was established in 1977 and has been the number one world pioneer in successfully hand-rearing baby elephants and rhinos.